-The field of logic is a fascinating study area for many students that serves them well past their educational period and well into their professional fields.
-Meanwhile many other adults simply consider logic to be a state of mind, and have no educational background.
-That’s where the validity of the field is sometimes mistaken and becomes blended with personal views and beliefs.
+The field of logic is a fascinating study area for many students that serves them well past their educational period and into their professional life.
 Logic is its own area and is strongly related to many careers including law, philosophy, social sciences and beyond.
 And developing strong logical skills in your children is one of the best tools you can give them, and can also be quite fun and intellectually, as well as creatively, stimulating.

 You don’t have to wait until your children are in college or taking advanced classes to give them a boost in logical deduction, thinking and analysis.
-It’s easy to structure some dinner discussions, family games and/or activities around logical their development.
-There are plenty of great logic puzzles that will activate their thought processes and stimulate logical perspectives and mentality.
+It’s easy to structure some dinner discussions, family games and/or activities around logic.
+There are plenty of great logic puzzles that will stimulate their thought processes, logical perspectives and mentality.
 These games and puzzles can focus on pets, topics like dinosaurs, names, states, etc. and most of them can be personalized for your child or children and their specific interests.

 This is an example of a fun and easy, as well as easily guided and created, logic puzzle for children.
-There are plenty of study guides , resource tools and other online options for creating others.
+There are plenty of study guides, resource tools and other online options for creating others.
 And as your children’s skills develop further you can increase the complexity and difficulty level accordingly.
-This also contributes to family dynamics, connections and can be fun and even enriching for parents.
-One of the great perspectives on educating children is the interest in continuing one’s own growth and learning.
-It’s also one of the best ways to build strong family bonds .
+This also contributes to family dynamics and connections and can be fun and even enriching for parents.
+One of the great bonuses of raising children is the opportunity to expand your own knowledge.
+It’s also one of the best ways to build strong family bonds.
 And providing your children with solid skills at an early age is one of the best advantages you can give them in preparing for adulthood.